bartklein/writeups/tryhackme/Juicy/Juicy.md

 But there must be the way to fetch those secrets.
 From room description I know that someone will check my prompts, so there must be some "human" intervention here.
 So, knowing it I've checked if *Juicy* can write a code and output it in the chat box.

+![](juicy7.png)

-![[Screenshot 2026-03-05 121953.png]]And from here I'm gonna try some XSS to grab this secrets.
+And from here I'm gonna try some XSS to grab this secrets.
 This one took me a while.
 I stick to DAN - *Do-Anything-Now* methodology because it worked before.
 After many tries finally i get a response to my python server with the encoded message:

-![](juicy7.png)

 ![](juicy8.png)